joejenett/i.webthings/_posts/2022-04-02-discovery-things-links-and-rings.md

 </details>
 <p></p>
 ## a note about webrings
 <p>I recently joined several more webrings at <a title="simply." href="https://simply.jenett.org/#rings">simply.</a> and am considering opening the <a href="https://jenett.org/linkring/">i.webrings.linkring</a> to other link directories.
-If and when I do that, I’d remove my personal blog from the ring (currently included for testing).
+If I decide to do it, I’d remove my personal blog from the ring (currently included for testing).
 Feedback welcome.</p>
 <p>Kudos to <a href="https://garlic.garden/onionring/" title="thanks joey!">onionring</a> for the clean, low-overhead script they’ve made available to the community.</p>
 <p>Have fun out there!</p>
 <a href="https://brid.gy/publish/twitter"></a>